-Customer engagement was supposed to get smarter.
+Customer relationships were supposed to get smarter.
 For ten years, it mostly got noisier.
 Here's what changed, and what we're committing to.

 The promise was that AI would fix this.
 The reality, mostly, hasn't.
 The chatbots got better at deflecting.
 The recommendation engines got better at recommending.
 The dashboards got prettier.
 But the actual work: the workflow that follows the conversation, the action that follows the intent, still belongs to humans.

 That's not because AI can't do the work.
-It's because most AI customer engagement vendors haven't been built to do the work.
+It's because most vendors in this space haven't been built to do the work.
 They've been built to retrieve work, not to execute work.

 The shift is from retrieval to reasoning, and from chat to workflow.
 Modern reasoning models, the ones built in the last 24 months, can do more than fetch a response from a knowledge base.
 They can understand intent, evaluate options across multiple data sources, decide the next action, and take it.
 They can coordinate across specialised sub-agents.
 They can hold continuous context.
 They can act on systems of record.